wso2/docs-is/en/identity-server/next/docs/guides/authentication/passwordless-login/add-passwordless-login-with-hypr.md

     ---
     === "Classic Editor"
+        To add passwordless login with HYPR using the Classic Editor:

         1. If you haven't already defined a sign-in flow, click **Start with Default configuration** to get started.

         2. Click **Add Authentication** on the same step and select your HYPR connection.